 Many incidents are very difficult to detect.
-How can you find out that someone has stolen your passwords and has been reading the communications you have had with your suppliers, clients or employees via email?
-How do you know no-one is directly spying on your computer, or is using your documents server or your web server to host illegal files?
+How can you find out that someone has stolen your passwords and has been reading the communication you have had with your suppliers, clients or employees via email?
+How do you know no-one is directly spying on your computer or using your documents server or your web server to host illegal files?
 Many incidents remain undetected and most impacts are vastly underestimated.

-Regardless of the strategy chosen, it is always of benefit to identify “quick wins” (such as update management, encrypted wifi networks, password management, etc.) that can be set up rapidly.
-These guarantee immediate results and are often suitable to resolve certain urgent issues or to persuade the management of the importance of security issues.
+Regardless of the strategy chosen, it is always of benefit to identify ‘quick wins’ (such as update management, encrypted wifi networks, password management, etc.) that can be set up rapidly to increase your cyber protection.
+These measures can guarantee immediate results and are often suitable to resolve certain urgent issues or to persuade the management of the importance of security issues.

-To be able to protect important and vital data and assets, they must first of all be identified through at least a rudimentary risk analysis.
+To be able to protect important and vital data and assets, first, they must all be identified through at least a rudimentary risk analysis.

 To do this, the data and assets that are essential to the company should be identified, along with the threats and the probability that such threats may arise.
-Also to be identified are the scope of human and technical vulnerabilities and a quantification of the potential impacts.
-This exercise can be more or less formal in nature, and can be supported by a specific method or tool.
+The scope of human and technical vulnerabilities and quantification of the potential impacts should also be identified.
+This exercise can be more or less formal in nature and can be supported by a specific method or tool.